AndreaSottana/pdf2emb_nlp/README.md

     │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment.
     │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported │
+    ├── setup.py           <- Makes project pip installable (pip install -e .) so src can be imported │
+    ├── MANIFEST.in        <- Tells setup.py which package data to include and exclude.
+    │
     ├── config             <- This folders stores configuration files (for example suggested filenames for saving │   │                     specific objects) that are read in by some of the runner scripts.
 Edit as required.